jamestcole/tech201_datatypes_and_operators/README.md

 ### A few more methods

+We can see a few more examples of methods here, there are many more methods available than these.

 `example_text = "Here's some text with lot's of text"`

 Count a substring within a string